Chekanov's dichotomy in contact topology: Proof of Theorem

 \section{Proof of Theorem \ref{rigidity}}

-Recall a symplectic homeomorphism $\phi$ is a homeomorphism and also a $C^0$-limit of symplectomorphisms.
+Recall that a symplectic homeomorphism $\phi$ is a homeomorphism which is a $C^0$-limit of symplectomorphisms.
 The collection of all symplectic homeomorphisms of a symplectic manifold $(M, \omega)$ is denoted as $\Sympeo(M, \omega)$.
-The famous Gromov-Eliashberg theorem (see \cite{Eli87}) says
+The famous Gromov-Eliashberg theorem (see \cite{Eli87}) states that

 In the contact topology set-up, one can define